 Applying through UCAS?
 Here's what you need to know

-Because of the intense pressure of these admissions tests, some students consider not taking either of them and getting into medical school without the UCAT or BMAT.
-However, there are more downsides to avoiding these tests, even if you plan to apply to the med schools in the UK that don’t require either the UCAT or the BMAT.
+Because of the intense pressure of these admissions tests, some students consider not taking either of them and getting into medical school without the UCAT.
+However, there are more downsides to avoiding these tests, even if you plan to apply to the med schools in the UK that don’t require the UCAT.

 1. You will have fewer options for medical school in the UK, and you may not be eligible.

-2. Not taking either the UCAT or BMAT may mean you are less competitive as a candidate
+2. Not taking the UCAT may mean you are less competitive as a candidate

-4. Taking one or both of these tests will prepare you for the rigors of medical school, and future medical qualifying examinations
+3. Taking the UCAT will prepare you for the rigors of medical school, and future medical qualifying examinations

-For these reasons, it is in your best interest to take both exams.
-By taking both the BMAT and UCAT, you can apply to any medical school in the UK, depending on how competitive your scores are.
-By taking both, you can make yourself a better candidate, as well, since some schools will use your test scores as a tiebreaker when deciding who to invite for an interview, such as Keele University.
+For these reasons, it is in your best interest to take the exam.
+By taking the UCAT, you can apply to any medical school in the UK, depending on how competitive your scores are.
+You can make yourself a better candidate, as well, since some schools will use your test scores as a tiebreaker when deciding who to invite for an interview, such as Keele University.
 Since the medicine interview is so important for getting into UK med schools, your admissions test scores do make a difference.

-Lastly, taking both or either one of these admission tests is a great way to prepare you for the challenges of med school.
+Lastly, taking this admission tests is a great way to prepare you for the challenges of med school.
 They can give you an idea of not only the admissions evaluations you will have to go through to get accepted, but they can prepare you for the future medical examinations you will sit to become licensed as a physician in the UK.
 Knowing how to tackle hard and high-pressure exams like these will build essential skills in you that you will carry with you throughout your medical school years and into your professional career.

 There are also professional medical school consultants who can help students, such as a med school admissions tutor or a med school application tutor.
 Getting some professional feedback on your application to UK med schools can make the difference when getting into a competitive school, and many also offer test prep help or test prep courses.

-For both the UCAT and BMAT exams, timing yourself while you practice is key!
+For the UCAT, timing yourself while you practice is key!
 You will have very limited time spans to answer all the questions, so get aim to get your question reading and response time under 2 minutes total.

 FAQs